Learned Inertial Odometry for Autonomous Drone Racing: Experiments

 \section{Experiments}

 We compare our system to the following baselines: \begin{itemize} \item TLIO~\cite{liu2020tlio}.
 TLIO is the state-of-the-art inertial odometry algorithm.
-It uses a residual network that takes as input a buffer of IMU measurements in a time window and it outputs the relative distance that the IMU has traveled in such a time window.
+It uses a residual network that takes as input a buffer of IMU measurements in a time window and outputs the relative distance that the IMU has traveled in such a time window.
 The network output is used as a measurement to update an EKF.
 The EKF is propagated using the IMU measurements. \item SVO~\cite{Forster17troSVO}.
 SVO is a semi-direct visual odometry front-end.
 In this work, we combine SVO with a sliding-window optimization-based backend~\cite{Leutenegger15ijrr}.
 The code is available open-source~\footnote{\url{https://github.com/uzh-rpg/rpg_svo_pro_open}}. \item OpenVINS~\cite{geneva2020openvins}.
 OpenVINS is a state-of-the-art filter-based visual-inertial odometry algorithm.
 It ranks 1-st amongst the open-source algorithms on the UZH-FPV drone racing dataset~\cite{Delmerico19icra}. \item Gate-IO.
 Gate-IO is a VIO algorithm customized for drone racing.
-We refer the reader to Sec.~\ref{sec:gateio} for more details. \end{itemize} Following the best practices in the evaluation of VIO algorithms~\cite{Zhang18iros}, we use the evaluation metrics: \begin{itemize} \item Translation absolute trajectory error ($\text{ATE}_{\text{T}}$) [m] : $\sqrt{\frac{1}{N} \sum_{k=0}^{N-1} \norm{ \mathbf{p}^w_{b_k} - \hat{\mathbf{p}}^w_{b_k}}^2 }$. \item Rotation absolute trajectory error ($\text{ATE}_{\text{R}}$) [deg] : $\sqrt{\frac{1}{N} \sum_{k=0}^{N-1} \norm{ \text{Log}((\mathbf{R}^{w}_{b_k})^t \cdot \hat{\mathbf{R}}^w_{b_k} ) }^2 }$. \item Relative translation and rotation errors~\cite{Zhang18iros}. \end{itemize} To validate our system, we designed a custom-made quadrotor platform.
-The platform has a total weight of 750 grams and it can produce a maximum thrust larger than 40 N. The weight and power of this platform are comparable to the ones used by professional pilots in drone racing competitions.
-The main computational unit is an NVIDIA Jetson TX2.
-Our quadrotor is also equipped with an Intel RealSense T265 camera.
-This camera has a fisheye lens and provides grey-scale images with a resolution of 848$\times$800 pixels.
-The camera also contains an integrated IMU.
-SVO, OpenVINS, and Gate-IO use the monocular grey-scale images and inertial measurements from the Intel RealSense T265 while TLIO only uses the inertial measurements.
-More details about the quadrotor platform and the onboard software stack can be found in~\cite{foehn2022agilicious}.
-In all our experiments, the quadrotor is flown in a motion capture system and controlled by the method proposed in~\cite{song2021autonomous}.
+We refer the reader to Sec.~\ref{sec:gateio} for more details. \end{itemize} Following the best practices in the evaluation of VIO algorithms~\cite{Zhang18iros}, we use the evaluation metrics: translation absolute trajectory error ($\text{ATE}_{\text{T}}$) [m], rotation absolute trajectory error ($\text{ATE}_{\text{R}}$) [deg], relative translation and rotation errors.
+We refer the reader to~\cite{Zhang18iros} for a detailed description of these metrics.